khanfar/khanfar/README.md

 ## About Me 🔭

-I'm M Khanfar, a seasoned Network Engineer specializing in Wireless network engineering, focusing on radio sectors, I have a deep investment in  AI advancements, and cutting-edge network technologies.
+I'm M Khanfar, a seasoned Network Engineer specializing in Wireless network engineering - FPGAs , focusing on radio sectors, MatLAB , I have a deep investment in  AI advancements, and cutting-edge network technologies.

 ## My Interests